 Daniela Balslev

 Figure 1.
 Putting two eyes in the sensory homunculus.
-With Neil B. Albert and Chris Miall I mapped a proprioceptive projection from the eye muscles in the somatosensory cortex of both hemispheres, so that the somatosensory homunculus on each side contains a representation of both eyes.
+We used functional magnetic resonance imaging (fMRI) to map a proprioceptive projection from the eye muscles in the somatosensory cortex of both hemispheres, so that the somatosensory homunculus on each side contains a representation of both eyes.
 This departs from the classic representation of the somatosensory homunculus where each eye is represented in the contralateral hemisphere only.
-(Balslev, Albert and Miall, Human Brain Mapping, 32(4):624-631; idea for figure suggested by Alex List)
+(Balslev, Albert and Miall, Human Brain Mapping, 2011; idea for figure suggested by Alex List)

 Figure 2.
 Hand proprioception affects visuospatial attention (Daniela Balslev, PhD thesis, cover figure by Pauliina Aarnio)